ihssanehouhou/DMSN/datasets/SBMRGBD_dataset/S_1/test/GT/readme.txt

-Here you have your groundtruth images
+Here you have your groundtruth images (for test)